gwrogers08/Data-Projects-Triple-Ten-/E-Commerce Buisness Analysis/README.md

-# 🛒 Business Analytics Project — E-Commerce User Behavior
+# 🛒 E-Commerce Business Analysis

 ## 📌 Project Overview
 **explore user activity data** to uncover insights about customer behavior, conversion rates, and retention trends.
 The dataset captures each step in a customer’s journey — from viewing a product to making a purchase.